 Enough of that depressing death talk.
 Time to move on to more encouraging statistics for the District of Columbia.

 No matter the cause or time of day, if you’re hurt in a traffic accident, D.C. is well equipped with medical teams to help you!

-Let’s see how fast D.C.’s Emergency Medical Services are to arrive on the scene and get those who are injured the help that they need.
+Let’s see how fast D.C.’s Emergency Medical Services are to arrive on the scene and get those who have injured the help that they need.

 |Time of Crash to EMS Notification||1 minute 57 seconds|

 |Time of Crash to Hospital Arrival||48 minutes 40 seconds|

 Great news!
 In under four minutes, medically-trained professionals arrive to help injured victims after a deadly collision in D.C.